DESIGN OF 1MW ENGINE COMPLETE

 The Vengeance Power Engine was initially designed as a sealed turbine internal combustion engine to compete with the existing piston engine.
 It has been tested in harsh conditions where high heat and high pressures are experienced.
 These tests have demonstrated that the engine can survive these harsh conditions such as in internal combustion engines.

 Since the Organic Rankine Cycle uses lower pressures and lower heat values, the Vengeance Power Engine’s reliability is greatly increased.
 Due to its tremendous torque output at low RPM, it will outlast and outperform any other positive displacement expander on the market today.
 The expansion ratio can easily be tailored to a specific application for optimized efficiency.
 Because it is a positive displacement engine, it is more efficient than a standard turbine of its size.
-Large turbines are less efficient as they are reduced in size.
+Large turbines become less efficient as they are reduced in size.
 Also, turbines need to run at very high speeds to compensate for blow-by.
 Due to these high speeds and the fragile nature of the blades, the condition of the working fluid such as pressurized steam or vapor must be very specific.
-For example, any moisture present in the steam or pressurized vapor will cause etching and erosion of the blades leading to imbalance and inevitable failure.
-Since the vanes in the Vengeance Power Engine are made of 3/4 inch thick hard and durable alloy, they can withstand high pressures from any working fluid condition and will resist etching and erosion.
+For example, any moisture present in the high speed steam or pressurized vapor will cause etching and erosion of the blades leading to imbalance and inevitable failure.
+Since the vanes in the Vengeance Power Engine are made of a thick, hard and durable alloy, they can withstand high pressures from any working fluid condition and will resist etching and erosion.
 The Vengeance Power Engine’s simplicity and mostly 2D design makes it very inexpensive to produce and less expensive to own.

 All other positive displacement expanders are designed with specific tolerances according to their application.
 If the parameters change during operation, the expander would not operate as it was designed.
 For example, a temperature drop would cause the internal clearances to enlarge thus allowing leakage or blow-by resulting in poor efficiency.
 If the temperature was to rise during operation, the internal clearances would become tight enough to cause the expander to seize.
 This is called poor off-design performance.
 The Vengeance Power Engine is not a poor off-design performer since it is designed to operate at any temperature and will not suffer if the working fluid condition changes.